5imp/5imp/index.md

 Adventuring Advantage: Wisdom

-Combat Ability: Send your animal companion to make a second attack on your turn or give you advantage on your attack.
+Combat Ability: Speak with small animals.
+Send your animal companion to make a second attack on your turn or give you *advantage* (roll two d20 and use the higher) on your attack.

 ### Advanced Play